isaacbernat/presentations/rhythm/final.md

 - Several different ways to record and play a roll.
 Won't go in depth in this presentation.
 - Images from Wikimedia Commons

+# This is limited to a few instruments (which for MIDI is relatively big).

 ---